apache/qpid-jms/README.md

 There is some basic documentation in the qpid-jms-docs module.

-## Distribution assembly
+## Distribution assemblies

-After building the modules, a distribution assembly can be found at:
+After building the modules, src and binary distribution assemblies can be found at:

     apache-qpid-jms/target